g-leech/argmin-gravitas/_posts/2017-03-28-genetic-privacy.markdown

 			<li><span class="b">Tailored bioweapons.</span><br>

 			You might worry about being assassinated with a virus which only kills you.
-Dunno know why this would worry you more than <a href="{{weapon}}">very real</a> weaponised things which would kill everyone around you too, seriously what is the matter with you?<br>
+Dunno why this would worry you more than <a href="{{weapon}}">very real</a> weaponised things which would kill everyone around you too, seriously what is the matter with you?<br>

 			<i>Harm to me</i>: No. I am unlikely to sufficiently piss off anyone with a spare billion dollars.<br><br>
 			</li>